Wilmer Calderon

 Wilmer Calderon (born May 8, 1975) is a Puerto Rican actor of film and television.
 He is best known for his role as Diego in the Amazon Prime television series Borderline, Detective Daniel Arias in the police drama series Bosch and as Ricky in the FX drama series The Shield.

 Early life

-Although Wilmer was born in Santurce, San Juan, Puerto Rico he left his native country at just 2 years old to travel with his parents to Brandon, Florida.
+Although Wilmer was born in Santurce, San Juan, Puerto Rico he left his native island at just 2 years old to travel with his parents to Brandon, Florida.
 His parents taught him Spanish at home, while at the same time, he learned English by watching episodes of Sesame Street.

 At the age of 5 he started playing on a baseball team, with which he toured Florida playing the league in his category for a year.
 When he reached the senior level, he set the season record on stolen bases.
 He continued studies at Marshall University, where he began to realize his fondness for acting.